-Here at Mike Bell Accident Injury Law, our Birmingham injury lawyers work with victims who’ve been hit by a truck or car to fight for their entitled compensation.
-Call 866-6MB-WINS today to get your claim started.
+Here at Mike Bell Accident & Injury Lawyers, our Birmingham injury lawyers work with victims who’ve been hit by a truck or car to fight for their entitled compensation.
+Call 205-666-6000 today to get your claim started.

 Auto crashes, including pedestrian accidents, are usually assessed using the cause of action referred to as negligence.
 Negligence refers to when an individual is responsible for protecting others and, through a particular act, results in the protected person in question getting injured.
 To prevail in proving a negligent action, the plaintiff or their attorney must meet these five parts or elements:

 Duty is when an individual has a legal duty to care for the welfare of another person.
 If and when a person gets behind the wheel, they assume the responsibility not to injure other pedestrians or drivers.
 For this reason, the duty part of negligence is almost always guaranteed when it comes to a pedestrian accident case.